RocketChat/Rocket.Chat/.changeset/metal-wolves-explode.md

 "@rocket.chat/ui-voip": patch
 ---

-Fixes an issue preventing VoIP permission updates from being properly applied.
+Fixes an issue preventing VoIP permission updates from being properly reflected in the UI.